Kinto/kinto/docs/community.rst

 - Merge remaining pull requests
 - Update ``CHANGELOG.rst``
-- If protocol was updated (via *Cliquet* for example), update API changelog in :file:`docs/api/index.rst`
+- If protocol was updated (via *Kinto-Core* for example), update API changelog in :file:`docs/api/index.rst`
 - If *Cliquet* was updated, update the link in :file:`docs/configuration/production.rst`
 - Update :file:`CONTRIBUTORS.rst`.
 The following hairy command will output the full list: